bcgov/angular-scaffold/openshift/README.md

 1. Trigger's `angular-builder` to build with your source code
 1. Copies output, i.e., `/opt/app-root/src/dist/` to `nginx-runtime` directory `tmp/app`
 1. Create to image, `<your app name>-build` to Image Stream

+## Setup "Your App" Deployment

+Once we've got an image out of the `angular-on-nginx` builder, e.g., `<your app name>`, we need to setup the deployment.
+We've provide a deployment template that is based on real load testing:
+1. Tuned CPU/Memory for the ngnix runtime on containers
+1. Auto-scaling for high work loads
+1. Tweaked readiness and liveness probes settings

+The deployment template will create in OpenShift:
+1. Deployment config with default nginx runtime env vars
+1. Service config
+1. Route config

+To add this image to your OpenShift Project,
+1. Open OpenShift web console->Add to Project->Import YAML/JSON
+1. Paste `angular-on-nginx-deploy` into form -> Create
+1. Change the `Name` to the name of your application
+1. Change the `Env TAG name` to the name of your application
+1. This should auto trigger a build

+Repeat these steps for each environment you have changing the `Env TAG name`.

 ## Jenkins vs OpenShift Triggers